Mortimer Jordan High School

 - Jefferson County School District's student population of 36,003 students has stayed relatively flat over five years.

-- The district's graduation rate of 70% has increased from 60% over five years.
+- The district's graduation rate of 70% has decreased from 97% over five years.

 |School District Name||Jefferson County School District|